camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 The following charts will be installed as part of Camunda 8 Self-Managed:

-- **Console**: Deploys Camunda Console self-managed.
-  - _Note_: The chart is disabled by default and needs to be [enabled explicitly](#install-console) as Console is only available to enterprise customers.
 - **Zeebe**: Deploys a Zeebe Cluster with three brokers using the `camunda/zeebe` Docker image.
 - **Zeebe Gateway**: Deploys the standalone Zeebe Gateway with two replicas.
 - **Operate**: Deploys Operate, which connects to an existing Elasticsearch.